Her Story

 03What advice would you give to young women entering your industry?

-Trust your gut and lean on the broader community, who are those discerning voices?
-Usually, everyone is actually willing to help and be your champion.
+Trust your gut and lean on your community.
+You'll find that most people are genuinely willing to help and champion you.
 But first, you have to be your own champion.

 04What are the biggest challenges or opportunities in your field right now?